leszkolukasz/leszkolukasz/README.md

 I'm also a retired competitive programmer, gamer and keen on Linux and FOSS.

 Check out my [portfolio](https://lukasz.leszko.dev/)!
-It includes projects not shown here.
+It includes proprietary projects not shown here.

 <details>
 <summary><b>Areas of interest</b></summary>